statisticalbiotechnology/dia_sum/index.md

 # Blog
 (line 52 as reference)

+## 2021-04-22 Cannot do the same top3 as in life and death.

+There is no id for the peptides that are coherent across files.

+We have to do column-wise top 3.

+lets dubbel check this tomorrow. nos this is late.

 ## 2021-03-30
 m_score now working.
 I get the unfiltered data and can get it through triqler.